The Vegan Diet

 The vegan diet has received a ton of criticism over the last few years.
-A lot of people believe that it’s unhealthy and lacks vital nutrients that our body needs to survive.
-However, if you’re a vegan or practicing raw vegan, you know very well that this isn’t necessarily true.
-Of course, cutting out meat, dairy and eggs has its challenges, especially when you’re searching for protein substitutes, but thankfully there are a ton of healthy and natural protein sources out there that are 100 per cent environmentally friendly and animal cruelty-free.
+A lot of people believe that such a diet is unhealthy and lacks vital nutrients that our body needs to survive.
+However, if you’re a vegan or practicing raw veganism, you know very well that this isn’t necessarily true.
+Of course, cutting out meat, dairy and eggs has its challenges, especially when you’re searching for high protein substitutes, but thankfully there are a ton of healthy and natural protein sources out there that are 100 percent environmentally friendly and animal cruelty-free.

 You might be surprised to know that these foods have a naturally high protein count, some even more than meat.
 The next time you’re grocery shopping, vegan or not, make sure to pick up one of these plant proteins:

-Almonds: Nuts in general are often overlooked as being incredibly high in protein.
-Two tablespoons of almond butter contains more protein than a large hardboiled egg, not to mention, they’re packed with healthy fat, high in fiber, and can help lower cholesterol.
+Almonds: Nuts, in general, are often overlooked as being incredibly high in protein.
+Two tablespoons of almond butter contain more protein than a large hardboiled egg, not to mention, they’re packed with healthy fat, high in fiber, and can help lower cholesterol.
 Ranked as the nut with the highest protein, almonds are generally less expensive compared to other high-protein nuts.
-We suggest buying raw almonds in bulk – not only will you save money, but raw nuts and seeds means that they haven’t been put through any heating processes, which ensures that their vitamins and minerals remain at their highest and most organic level.
+We suggest buying raw almonds in bulk – not only will you save money, but raw nuts and seeds mean that they haven’t been put through any heating processes, which ensures that their vitamins and minerals remain at their highest and most organic level.

-Hemp seeds, almonds and kale are just a few of the many plant-based protein alternatives for vegans, vegetarians and health foodies who are interested in consuming natural, vitamin rich protein.
-What’s your favourite plant-based protein?
+Hemp seeds, almonds and kale are just a few of the many plant-based protein alternatives for vegans, vegetarians and healthy foodies who are interested in consuming tasty, natural, vitamin-rich protein.